dineshkumares/info_extraction_receipts/README.md

 The best test results were:
 epoch: 981, train_loss:0.1455, val_loss:0.7506, Train accuracy: 0.9324, Val accuracy: 0.8600, Test accuracy: 0.8713
-The model was trained with the following parameters:

 ```

 __There is a spillage of 'total' into undefined due to obscurity later discussed in the conclusion__